 Hence, the magnetic force per unit length on the wire is

 Q 4.6) Determine the magnetic force on a wire of 3 cm, carrying a current of 10 A and placed inside a solenoid normal to its axis.
 Inside the solenoid, the magnetic field is given as 0.27 T.

-Current flowing in the wire (I) = 10 A
+the magnitude of the current flowing in the wire (I) is 10 A

-Magnetic force exerted on the wire is given as:
+the magnetic force exerted on the wire is calculated as follows:

 Hence, the magnetic force on the wire is

 Q 4.7) Two long and parallel wires, wire A carrying current 8.0 A and wire B carrying current 5.0 A in the same direction are isolated by a distance of 4 cm.
 Calculate the force on a 10 cm section of wire A.

 The magnitude of the current flowing in the wire A (